 Usually, the dry season is better for most Uganda safari trips.
 The Dry season (June through to September) is the best time for gorilla trekking adventures because the forest floors are less damp, trails are passable, and you’re sure you and your photography equipment will not get drenched in the torrential downpours.
 However, it would be best if you didn’t rule out rain because you’ll be hiking in a rainforest.

-During this same time in the wildlife savannah reserves, the skies are clear, less rain, more sunshine, and vegetation are less.
+The wildlife savannah reserves during the dry season, skies are clear, less rain, more sunshine, and vegetation is less distracting for wildlife photography.
 At this time, the animals gather around main water holes, making wildlife easier to spot.
-This is the best time to take that boat launch safari on Kazinga Channel in Queen Elizabeth NP and on Victoria Nile in Murchison Falls NP.
+The dry season is the best time to take that boat launch safari on Kazinga Channel in Queen Elizabeth NP and on Victoria Nile in Murchison Falls NP.

-If work commitments or school breaks, or world health concerns mean you’re restricted to traveling at certain times of the year, you may want to tackle this step before deciding on your destination.
+If work commitments or school breaks, or world health concerns (like COVID-19) mean you’re restricted to traveling at certain times of the year, you may want to tackle this step before deciding on your destination.

 3. Book Your Tour Activities and Lodging

 Next, you need to decide whether you’re going to travel solo or with the help tour guide.
-If you opt for a guided safari, the agent or guide should organize details like accommodations and tours for you.
+If you opt for an all-inclusive guided safari, your tour operator should organize details like accommodations and tours for you.